marekbeckmann/numbers/README.md

 You can download the App from the Google Play Store here:  https://play.google.com/store/apps/details?id=de.higherorlower.bektroid

 **Thank your for using my App.
-Feel free to leave my any feedback.**
+Feel free to leave me any feedback.**